-Scientists estimate that emissions of greenhouse gases will need to be reduced by 80 percent by 2050 to avoid a $2^{\circ}$ C (3.6°F) increase in global temperatures, which would produce a sharp rise in the risk of dangerous impacts.
+Scientists estimate that human-caused emissions of greenhouse gases will need to be reduced to 80 percent below 1990 levels by 2050 to avoid a 2°C (3.6°F) increase in global temperatures, which would produce a sharp rise in the risk of dangerous impacts.
 The most common greenhouse gases are carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride.